 The Tenderloin is actually a hub for mural artists and has several galleries dedicated to providing space for mural work.
 The Book & Job Gallery, on Geary Street, is both an art gallery and bookstore.
 When finished perusing the galleries, take in an afternoon show, as part of the theater district borders the neighborhood.
 The Curran and Orpheum theaters house big productions while smaller theaters show local performances of an eclectic nature.

-Diversity • Dining options.
+Originality • Dining options.

 Locals Don't Love